microwavedram/konekt/README.md

 # konekt
-exturnal IDE support for computercraft via a folder on a players machine that autosyncs to the ingame file system access to server files is not required
+external IDE support for computercraft via a folder on a players machine that autosyncs via a websocket to ingame filesystems.
+You do not even need serverside access

+# Features
+- Machine independant folders
+- Nested Directory Support
+- Supports all file-types
+- Rednet Websocket URL sharing between computers
+- No server access required

 # Installation (konekt-server)
 to get going, first clone this repo to a directory